John Deacon: Musical style and equipment

 In 1973, Rolling Stone wrote that the combination of Taylor and Deacon "is explosive, a colossal sonic volcano whose eruption makes the earth tremble."
 Deacon played guitar in addition to bass, taking over rhythm parts on many albums, as well as several acoustic performances.
 Some of the guitar work on Hot Space (the clean Fender Telecaster single-coil sound) is Deacon's.
 He would occasionally play synthesizers on his own compositions and often composed at the piano, playing a Wurlitzer electric piano on "You're My Best Friend".
 He can also be seen playing the grand piano in the music video to "Spread Your Wings", although on the actual recording the piano was played by Mercury.
-Unlike the other three members of Queen, Deacon did not sing on the group's records, though he did occasionally sing backing vocals during live performances.
+Unlike the other three members of Queen, Deacon did not sing on the group's records, though he did sing backing vocals during live performances and a small number of studio recordings.

 Deacon's first bass, used in The Opposition, was an Eko, later switching to a Rickenbacker 4001.
 For most of Queen's career, he used a Fender Precision Bass, which underwent a number of cosmetic changes.
 Towards the end of the group's career, he used a custom bass designed by Roger Giffin.
 He also used an Ernie Ball MusicMan Stingray live on occasion.
 As a trained electronics engineer, he was able to build equipment for the band.
 His most famous creation is the "Deacy Amp", built in 1972 from pieces of electronic equipment found in a skip, and used by himself and May throughout Queen's recording career.
 Many of the so-called "guitar orchestras" on Queen albums use this amplifier.

 Deacon usually played the bass with his fingers, only using a plectrum on some songs.
 He counted his influences as Chic, Michael Jackson and Stevie Wonder.
 His favourite bass players were Chris Squire of the progressive rock band Yes and The Who's John Entwistle.
 A trademark of Deacon's playing is his bass runs.
-A 1975 review of Sheer Heart Attack said, "Only at the end would a new initiate to Queen recognize John Deacon's unmistakable trademark ... the least well known musician in Queen is one of his rock generation's most able."
+A 1975 review of Sheer Heart Attack said, "Only at the end would a new initiate to Queen recognize John Deacon's unmistakable trademark... the least well known musician in Queen is one of his rock generation's most able."

 Personal life

 Deacon has often been described as the quiet member of the band.
 Although the rest of the band felt he was the right bassist for them, he barely spoke in rehearsals and avoided arguments.
-He lives in Putney in Southwest London with his wife Veronica Tetzlaff, whom he married on 18 January 1975, and is the father of six children.
+Deacon lives in Putney in south-west London with his wife Veronica Tetzlaff, whom he married on 18 January 1975; he is the father of six children.
 One of the reasons for Queen splitting from Trident, their original management company, is that it refused to lend Deacon money to put a deposit on a house.